robimaliqi/dev-community/README.md

 ## :dart: About

-Describe your project
+An app similar to Linkedin, exclusively tailored for developers.
+Built with Rails 7, Turbo-Hotwire, Stimulus JS and Bootstrap5.

 ## :sparkles: Features

-:heavy_check_mark: User is able to Sign up and log in. this was done using devise.
+:heavy_check_mark: User is able to Sign up and log in. this was done using devise.<br>
-:heavy_check_mark: User is able to Update or delete personal information
+:heavy_check_mark: User is able to Update or delete personal information<br>
-:heavy_check_mark: user is able to send request to other developers, see requests send from other developers, accept or decline the resuests.
+:heavy_check_mark: user is able to send request to other developers, see requests send from other developers, accept or decline the resuests.<br>
 :heavy_check_mark: user is able view all followers.

 ##### future features